February 2025

 Leonie holding a box of Aseptic Rubber Rings for castrating and tailing lambs.
 The box features a picture of two lambs lying in grass.
 The background suggests a farm setting.
 The overall content depicts a common agricultural practice.

-The orange colour on their fleece is iodine, to cleanse their belly button from infection.
+The orange colouration of their fleece is iodine, which is used to disinfect their belly button from infection.⁣

 Charlie applying a metal clamp to the genitalia of a lamb.
 The lamb's hind legs are spread apart, and its fleece is light-coloured with some reddish-brown staining around its rear.
 The person is wearing dark clothing, and the background is a rustic wooden structure with straw on the ground.
 The overall impression is of a farm animal husbandry procedure, likely castration.